Anti-Japanese sentiment in China: Effects of Interwar period wars and World War II

 After the Mukden Incident in 1931, which was used as pretext for the Japanese invasion of Manchuria, Manchuria came under Japanese control.
 A puppet state named Manchukuo was set up with the deposed emperor Puyi as the head of state.
-In 1937, the Marco Polo Bridge Incident that happened in Peking (Beijing) became the pretext to the start of the Second Sino-Japanese War.
+In 1937, the Marco Polo Bridge Incident that happened in Beijing became the pretext to the start of the Second Sino-Japanese War.
 Most reasons for anti-Japanese sentiment in China can be directly traced to the Second Sino-Japanese War, which was also the first theatre of World War II.
 As a consequence of the war, China suffered 7 million to 16 million civilian deaths and 3 million military casualties.
-In addition, the war caused an estimated US$383.3 billion in damage and created 95 million refugees.
-Many major cities including Nanjing, Shanghai, and Beijing were occupied in 1937 by the Japanese.
-Notable incidents included the Nanking Massacre.
-In Manchuria, Unit 731, a medical unit of the Japanese army, researched biological warfare using Chinese civilians as test subjects, who were referred to as human 'logs' in the medical journals.
-Women from many Asian countries, including China and Korea, were made to serve as prostitutes in military brothels (and were often referred to as "comfort women") under Japanese occupation.